 PE&RC Institutional collaboration grant

 The PE&RC Institutional Collaboration Call is a call for short-term PhD and postdoc projects (several months).
 It is meant to stimulate collaboration between PE&RC members of Wageningen University and those from other institutes.
 Applications must be submitted by at least two PE&RC registered staff members from at least two PE&RC institutes from which one has to be from Wageningen University.
-The call is open from June 2025 with a deadline of September 8, 2025.
-Winners are announced during the PE&RC Day on the 9th of October.
-Find more info here.
+We expect to publish the 2026 call in May with a deadline early September.
+At least one of the applicants must introduce their proposal during the PE&RC day 2026.

 PE&RC Visiting Scientist Grant